-Registration for Winter 2023 classes is now open!
-Classes will run from January 9 – March 4, 2023.
-Please register by January 8, 2023 using this Google Form or by using the “Enroll Now” button in the site menu.
+Registration for Spring 2023 classes is now open!
+Classes will run for nine weeks from March 25 – May 25, 2023.
+Please register by March 19, 2023 using this Google Form or by using the “Enroll Now” button in the site menu.

 This class will be a different format from many of the other classes.
-Class content will be the ministry portion of the Ten-Month Labor on lessons from the Life of Paul.
+Class content will be the ministry portion of the Ten-Month Labor on lessons from the Life of the apostle John.
 Students will “sit in” by Zoom during a live message on Paul and will have discussions on Zoom before and after the messages.

 The book of Second Corinthians can be read as the apostle Paul's autobiography.
 In this letter he reveals both his attitude and the secrets he learned in serving the Lord.
 The key to his serving life is that he became a "savor" (or aroma) that attracted and affected others.
 He said, "For we are to God the fragrance of Christ among those who are being saved and among those who are perishing."
 (2 Corinthians 2:15).